managedfusion/managedfusion-rewriter/README.txt

 6. RewriteLogLevel

 ****************************************************************************
- 3. Enabling wildcards in IIS 5/6
+ 3. Enabling wildcards in IIS 6
 ****************************************************************************

-If you are using IIS 5 or 6 then you will want to enable wildcards to gain the full functionality of the Managed Fusion Url Rewriter, you can do so by adding a new application mapping to your websites IIS settings.
+If you are using IIS 6 then you will want to enable wildcards to gain the full functionality of the Managed Fusion Url Rewriter, you can do so by adding a new application mapping to your websites IIS settings.
 You should note that if you use the server built in to Visual Studio or you use IIS 7 you do not need to follow these directions.

 ** This solution works only if your website is using ASP.NET server pages and not mixing with other dynamic server pages such as ASP and PHP.

-The following instructions apply for IIS 5.

-1. Open IIS and right-click on the website and select 'properties'.
-2. Click the 'Configuration' button under Application Settings section
-3. Click the 'Add' button to create a new application mapping
-4. Set the executable textbox to aspnet_isapi.dll file location. for .net 2.0, 3.0, 3.5: C:\Windows\Microsoft.NET\Framework\v2.0.50727\aspnet_isapi.dll
-5. Set the extension textbox to .*  to map extension-less URLs and custom extensions to the ASP.NET ISAPI Process.
-6. Make sure the checkbox 'Check that file exists' is not checked.
-7. Press 'OK' to confirm and close all the windows.

 The following instructions apply for IIS 6.